mjedmonds/mjedmonds.github.io/CS80/notes_md/ch18_databases.md

 - Lines between tables indicate how tables are connected
 - Numbers indicate the degree of the connection
   - E.g AuthorID is unique in the Authors table, but may be used multiple times in the AuthorISBN table
-- AuthorISBN provides a *many-tomany relationship* between Authors and Titles
+- AuthorISBN provides a *many-to-many relationship* between Authors and Titles
   - An author can write many books and a book can have many authors

 ## SQL